All Resources

 5. The agency should agree to give the author a semi-annual or annual accounting of monies it received on the author’s behalf.

-b.
-The agency’s share of commissions will be paid directly to the agency by the publisher and the balance shall be paid directly to the author or the author’s designee.
+6. The agreement should expressly provide that if the author terminates the agency agreement after the agency has made a sale, then (a) the agency will not negotiate any future amendments or new agreements regarding the work; and (b) the agency’s share of commissions will be paid directly to the agency by the publisher, with the balance paid directly to the author or the author’s designee.

 Expenses